 In 2017, Valley Metro launched its Respect the Ride campaign, which added increased security on light rail platforms and "paid fare zone” signs that delineated a person’s need to pay when on light rail property.
 (Did you know it's illegal to sit or stand on a light rail platform without first purchasing a train ticket?)
 Security incidents on the light rail line decreased by 40 percent between 2018 and 2019, according to the Valley Metro website, which directly attributes these changes to the campaign’s efficacy.

 When a police assistant discovered the pair were merely hydrating, he continued with his inspection, asking for their train tickets.
-Ramirez didn't have one.
+Rosales didn't have one.
 She wasn't planning to ride.

-After officers found the warrant, Ramirez was arrested and taken to Fourth Avenue Jail, where Immigration and Customs Enforcement was waiting for her.
+After officers found the warrant, Rosales was arrested and taken to Fourth Avenue Jail, where Immigration and Customs Enforcement was waiting for her.

 In 2017, the same year as the launch of the Respect the Ride initiative, newly elected Sheriff Paul Penzone, who’d promised to end former Sheriff Joe Arpaio’s "unorthodox and divisive" enforcement practices in his campaign, began allowing ICE in Fourth Avenue Jail, where all inmates initially are taken for booking after arrest.